-Octets: 2 variable

-Figure 9-1201b–Group Key Data subfield format(#15985)

-The Key Data Length subfield is the length of the Key Data subfield.

-The Key Data subfield contains one or more MLO KDEs for group keys corresponding to added links.
-For each added link, an MLO GTK KDE is included as defined in Figure 12-47a (MLO GTK KDE format), an MLO IGTK KDE is included as defined in Figure 12-47b (MLO IGTK KDE format), and an MLO BIGTK KDE is included as defined in Figure 12-47c (MLO BIGTK KDE).

-NOTE—The MLO KDE format is link specific and includes link ID.

-One OCI element subfield is optionally present if the Group Key Data subfield is included and contains an OCI element as defined in 9.4.2.236 (OCI element).

-One Basic Multi-Link element is included to provide Per-STA Profile information for one or more APs corresponding to the successfully added links to the ML setup of the non-AP MLD, if at least one link addition was accepted by the AP MLD.
-Otherwise, Basic Multi-Link element is not included.

 35.3.6.3 Removing affiliated APs(#18115)

 TGbe editor: Please modify 5th paragraph of this subclause as shown below:

 (#15985)In the Reconfiguration Multi-Link element, the EML Capabilities Present subfield and the MLD Capabilities And Operations Present subfield shall be set to 0.
 For each affiliated AP that the AP MLD intends to remove, the Reconfiguration Multi-Link element shall include a Per-STA Profile subelement with the subfields of the STA Control field set as following: The Link ID subfield shall identify the AP being removed, the Complete Profile subfield shall be set to 0, the STA MAC Address Present subfield shall be set to 0, (#15991)(#16433)the AP Removal Timer Present subfield shall be set to 1, and the Operation Update Type subfield shall be set to 0.
 The AP Removal Timer subfield in the STA Info field shall be set to the number of TBTTs of the affiliated AP before it is removed or for the NSTR mobile AP MLD the AP Removal Timer subfield shall be set to the number of the TBTTs of the AP operating on the primary link before the affiliated AP operating on the nonprimary link is removed.
 The initial value of the AP Removal Timer subfield should point to a TBTT value that provides (#17937)sufficient time to announce the removal of (#17939)the affiliated AP such that all associated non-AP MLDs including the ones in power save mode have the opportunity to receive (#17940)the Reconfiguration Multi-Link element at least once before the AP is removed(#15994).